-Students may not be enrolled in more than 16 credit hours during the semester in which they are enrolled in EDUC 471 Student Teaching Seminar, whether they are student teaching or petitioning for credit for prior learning.
-Music Education candidates may not be enrolled in any ensemble during their student teaching semester.
+Students may not be registered for more than 16 credit hours during the semester in which they are enrolled in student teaching or CPL Student Teaching Evaluation.
+Music Education majors may not be enrolled in any ensemble during their student teaching semester.